USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 |

-Anniversary award | An employee of a public higher education institution is entitled to an anniversary award for long-term employment.
-The rules for determining periods ofemployment and other periods entitling employees to the jubilee award and the manner of its calculation and payment are governed by the Act of 20 July 2018.
-Higher Education and Science Act 2018 and § 16 and § 33 of the RR.
+Long-service award | An employee of a public higher education institution is entitled to a long-service award for long-term work.
+The rules for determining employment periods and other periods entitling employees to the long-service award and the manner of its calculation and payment are governed by the Act of 20 July 2018 – the Law on Higher Education and Science as well as § 16 and § 33 of the RR.
+Long-service awards for long-term work in the amount of:

-Bonus | A bonus may be granted according to the rules set out in § 24 RR. |
+Bonus allowance | A bonus allowance may be granted according to the rules set out in § 24 RR. |

-Night work supplement | Employees performing night work (night time consists of eight hours between the hours of 10 p.m. and 6 a.m.) are entitled to an additional 20 % of their hourly basic remuneration for each hour of such work.
-The allowance may not be lower than 20 % of the hourly rate resulting from the minimum remuneration for work specified in the Act of 10 October 2002 on the minimum remuneration for work (i.e. Journal of Laws of 2018, item 2177, as amended). |
+Additional remuneration for night work | Employees performing night work (night time consists of eight hours between 22 and 6) are entitled to an additional 20% of their hourly basic remuneration for each hour of such work.
+The additional remuneration may not be lower than 20% of the hourly rate resulting from the minimum remuneration for work specified in the Act of 10 October 2002 on the minimum remuneration for work (i.e. Journal of Laws of 2018, item 2177, as amended). |

-Shift work supplement | Shift workers are entitled to an allowance of 10 per cent of their basic hourly wage for each hour worked on the second shift. |
+Allowance for working in shifts | Shift workers are entitled to an allowance of 10% of their hourly basic remuneration for each hour worked on the second shift. |

-Foreman’s supplement | A staff member working in a group of workers who, in addition, organises the work of a team of at least five persons including the foreman shall be entitled to an allowance of up to 15 per cent of the rate of basic salary. |
+Foreman allowance | An employee working in a group of manual workers who, in addition, organises the work of a team of at least five persons, including the foreman, shall be entitled to an allowance of up to 15% of the basic remuneration rate. |

-Discretionary bonus | A discretionary bonus may be awarded to a non-academic staff member in accordance with the rules set out in Annex 11 to the RR. |
+Discretionary bonus | A discretionary bonus may be awarded to an employee who is not an academic teacher in accordance with the rules set out in Appendix No. 11 to the RR. |

 Remuneration of persons performing tasks in programmes, projects or undertakings

-Employees carrying out tasks in programmes, projects or undertakings, in which the rate of remuneration has not been specified:
+Employees carrying out tasks in programmes, projects or undertakings in which the rate of remuneration has not been specified:

-- by the Rector in separate regulations.
+- by the Rector in separate regulations

 - employment on general terms;

-- delegating an employee to perform tasks in a programme, project or undertaking (on a part-time or full-time basis, consisting of a periodical modification of the scope of duties of an employee with respect to the performance of tasks in a programme, project or undertaking);
+- delegating an employee to perform tasks in a programme, project or undertaking (on a part-time or full-time basis, consisting of a periodical modification of the scope of duties and responsibilities of an employee with respect to the performance of tasks in a programme, project or undertaking);

 The supplementary remuneration is granted on a one-off basis or for a specified period of time, with an hourly, daily or monthly rate, in accordance with the budget of the relevant programme, project or undertaking and its remuneration rules.
 In the case of a budget in foreign currency, remuneration rates are converted into PLN at the rate at which the budget was calculated.